EthCel/Soliidity/README.md

--I'm Ethereumcel
+- I'm Ethereumcel
--Smart Contract engineer
+- Self-taught Smart Contract engineer
--Interested in using blockchaing to build tools for financial democritization and transparency, censorship resistant media, and personal privacy.
+- Interested in using blockchain to build tools for financial democratization and transparency, censorship-resistant media, and personal privacy.
+- Working on building skills in JS, Rust, Eth security, DeFi all around.